aws/aws-nitro-enclaves-with-k8s/container/README.md

 ```

-**nectl** tool checks the existence of this file in your application's directory.
-If the file does not exist in the folder, or the functions highlighted above are not defined in **hooks.sh**, **nectl** will not try to call any of these functions.
+**enclavectl** tool checks the existence of this file in your application's directory.
+If the file does not exist in the folder, or the functions highlighted above are not defined in **hooks.sh**, **enclavectl** will not try to call any of these functions.
 So, their implementation can be omitted based on the use case.
 On the other hand, when a function is implemented, it
-always needs to return success so that the **nectl** also succeeds.
+always needs to return success so that the **enclavectl** also succeeds.

-  - `on_run` is triggered right after the `nectl run` command.
+  - `on_run` is triggered right after the `enclavectl run` command.
 This hook function helps user to perform certain initialization before the deployment.
   - `on_file_requested` is a variadic function.
 The first two arguments are required: `filename` and `target_dir`.
 The implementer needs to identify the **$filename** and create it in the **$target_dir** directory.
-Whenever **nectl** needs to create an application-specific file, it may call this hook function with different number of arguments based on the context.
+Whenever **enclavectl** needs to create an application-specific file, it may call this hook function with different number of arguments based on the context.
 For example, when it is called with `<your_projectname>_deployment.yaml` as the first argument, **$image_name** and **$repository_uri** also passed as the third and fourth arguments, respectively.
-  - `on_stop` is executed after the call made to `nectl stop` command.
+  - `on_stop` is executed after the call made to `enclavectl stop` command.
 Used to rollback the initialization that was performed in `on_run` function if necessary.
 <br />